eactisgrosso/bottle-market/README.md

 # Introduction

-E-commerce built with React, NextJS, TypeScript, GraphQL, NestJS & Styled-Components.
-Its very easy to use, we used graphql and NestJS, you can build your schema very easily.
+Wine ecommerce built with React, NextJS, TypeScript, GraphQL, NestJS & Styled-Components.
+We used graphql and NestJS in order to build the schema very easily.
 GraphQL playground makes it’s own documentation.

 # Tech We Have Used

 We have used monorepo folder structure with Yarn Workspace.
-In our template we have three different part Admin Dashboard, Shop and API.
+We have three different part Admin Dashboard, Shop and API.
 Tech specification for specific part is given below

 ## Admin Dashboard